 The alcohol I used is Brandy, but you can use Marsala Wine, a dry white wine, red wine, vermouth, sherry, or port.
 You can pretty much use whatever you want.
 I like to add the alcohol after the egg yolks have cooked and set a little bit.
 Some people prefer to combine all of the ingredients at once.
 You can choose which way is best for you.

-After you have beaten the yolks and sugar, add in 1/2 a tsp of vanilla extract and mix.
+After you have beaten the yolks and sugar, add in ½ a teaspoon of vanilla extract and mix.
 Put the bowl over gently simmering water and whisk for 3-4 minutes.
-Add in 1/4 cup of alcohol, and keep whisking for another 8-10 minutes.
+Add in ¼ cup of alcohol, and keep whisking for another 8-10 minutes.
 Do not stop whisking through the entire cooking process.
 There are two reasons for this.
 First of all, if the mixture stops moving, it will start to cook to the bottom of the bowl, which means your Sabayon will have bits of cooked egg yolk in it.
 Secondly, the key to the texture of Sabayon is the air.
 You want to get as much air into the sauce as you can, and this is done by continually whisking.
 Think about it as if you are making whipped cream.
 When the sauce has tripled in volume, it is ready.

 Putting it all together